 Welcome to Trailer Tires 101.

 The kind of tires you should be using on your trailer depends on what kind of trailer you have.
-You’ll notice that AJ’s mostly sells tires in the C and D load ranges.
+You’ll notice that, at AJ’s Truck & Trailer Center, we mostly sells tires in the C and D load ranges.
 That’s because the load ranges of these tires are the most reliable for a wide variety of trailers.
 Below is a more detailed breakdown of the different trailer tire load ranges.

 Note: Load ranges can vary depending on the size of the tire.
 Ask a professional at AJ’s if you are unsure of the load capacity and necessary air pressure for your trailer’s tires.

 B Load Range Tires

 It is very unlikely that you will ever use a B load range tire to haul your trailer.
 This load range supports the least amount of weight and these tires hold the least amount of air.
 B range tires can support a load capacity of about 990 pounds per tire with a tire pressure of 35 psi.
 The load capacity could vary with the diameter of the tire, but a general rule of thumb is to not use B load range tires for hauling your trailer.

 C load range tires are suitable for many types of trailers.
 With a tire pressure of 50 psi, a C range tire with a diameter of 14” can support a load of about 1,700 pounds per tire.
 Again, the load capacity of the tire may vary with the tire’s diameter in that if the diameter is smaller, the load capacity will be smaller also.

 C range tires are generally a safe bet for smaller and medium-sized trailers, but if you suspect that your load capacity will exceed what your C range tires can safely support, you may want to consider D range tires.